 From where did this project come?

+The project was born from an assignment I received in 2011 for a newspaper to document a Harlem freegan doing a dive outside a Harlem market.
 When the food was taken from the trash to be placed on the sidewalk and curious pedestrians asked questions, they were most shocked at the amount of good food that had been wasted.
 This was a very insightful experience, which sparked an interest in me to learn more about food waste.
 In the United States, close to 40% of all food is wasted.
 The waste happens at every stage of the food journey, from farm to table.
 Food waste is a serious issue because of the widespread food insecurity, and climate change.

 What did you do after you rescued the food?

+For the freegan pictures, I used the NYC Freegan Directory to find dive spots in the city.
 As the project expanded, I wanted different aspects of food rescue, including gleaning and food banks.
 These photos were created in collaboration with a number of food rescue groups including City Harvest Food Bank, Food Forward and Chef Dan Barber’s WastED Pop Up.
 The food was consumed after the photos were taken.

 Why did you present the food as if it were a 17th century painting?

+I wanted to highlight the beauty of food that had been deemed garbage.
 The 17th century still-life paintings elevated food from objects of art.
 I wanted to elevate food in a similar way so it could be reexamined with this new lens.

 What is the most shocking thing that you learned from working on this project

 Every night, the streets of NYC line up with trash bags filled bagels and bread.
+There is SO MUCH bread waste.